 - Legal research

-4. Use action words in a detailed employment history
+4. Use action words to strengthen employment history

-Here, create a balance between including as many details as possible and ensuring that what you include is relevant to the position you’re applying for.
+In the employment history section, balance between including as many details as possible and ensuring you include details relevant to the position you’re applying for.
 Choose your words carefully.
 Here are a few tips:

 Here are some action words that might fit into your employment history: